How Can a Tucson Nonprofit Get More Donations Through Their Website?

 Arizona Gives Day raised over $4.3 million from 19,700 donations in 2025, according to KTAR News.
 The 2026 event on April 7 drew more than 750 participating nonprofits.
 Over the past decade, the annual campaign has generated $51 million for Arizona organizations.
 That's a massive opportunity for Tucson nonprofits.

-The Community Foundation for Southern Arizona has supported local giving since 1980 and helps connect Tucson donors with nonprofits year-round.
-Organizations that build on that relationship beyond a single giving day create sustainable funding.
-A Tucson food bank that converts 10% of its Arizona Gives Day donors into $20 monthly givers creates a revenue stream that outlasts any single fundraising event.
+The Community Foundation for Southern Arizona has supported local giving since 1980 and connects donors with organizations year-round.
+A food bank converting a tenth of its Gives Day donors into twenty dollar monthly givers has built something that still exists next February, which no single event does.

 What Trust Signals Help a Nonprofit Website Raise More Money?